kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 where t_employee.department_id = ?
 ```

-> Is there other functions like `mapColumns4` or more?
-I'm sorry to say no. We doesn't think it's a frequent-used and irreplaceable feature.
-Even the Kotlin's standard lib only provides `Pair` and `Triple`, no quaternion (`Tuple4`) or more, doesn't it?
-If you really need that, it's easy to implement it by yourself, or you can raise an issue to us.
+> Ktorm provides many `mapColumnsN` functions and their variants (from `mapColumns2` to `mapColumns9`).
+That's to say, we are able to select a maximum of nine columns at once with these functions.
+But what if we want ten columns or more?
+I'm sorry to say no. Ktorm doesn't think it's a frequent-used feature.
+If you really need that, you can use the [query DSL](./query.html) instead.
+Moreover, to implement these functions, Ktorm also provides many tuple classes (from `Tuple2` to `Tuple9`), in which `Tuple2` and `Tuple3` are type aliases of `Pair` and `Triple`.

-In addition to the basic form of `mapColumns` function, Ktorm also provides `mapColumnsTo`, `mapColumnsNotNull`, `mapColumnsNotNullTo`, `mapColumns2To`, `mapColumns3To`.
+In addition to the basic form of `mapColumns` function, Ktorm also provides `mapColumnsTo`, `mapColumnsNotNull`, `mapColumnsNotNullTo`, `mapColumnsNTo`.
 It's easy to know their usages by the names, so we won't repeat it.

 ### associate